July-September | Weekday Planetarium Schedule

 This planetarium show explores the relationship between the Earth, moon and sun with the help of Coyote, an amusing character adapted from Native American oral traditions who has many misconceptions about our home planet and its most familiar neighbors.
 His confusion about the universe makes viewers think about how the Earth, moon and sun work together as a system.
 Native American stories are used throughout the show to help distinguish between myths and science.

-3pm – Unseen Earth
+3pm – The Exoplanets

 4pm – Messengers of Time and Space